Additional steps towards co-management, co-monitoring and ecosystem knowledge (including revisions to advisory boards)

 - Individual species certification can not fully account for ecosystem dimensions of problems

-- Consumer confusion, the schemes don’t necessarily address information asymmetries (see Goal 1, Consumer Information Systems).
+- Consumer confusion over the number of labels (cf. Winson et al., 2021), the schemes don’t necessarily address information asymmetries (see Goal 1, Consumer Information Systems).

 However, they also present certain important opportunities at the early stages of transition: